VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In Ivrea, Italy, thousands of citizens celebrate the beginning of Lent by throwing oranges at one another**
+- ⚡ Daily fun fact: **Annually 7 million tons of textiles and clothing is thrown out.
+Out of this, only 12% is used again or recycled**

 <h3 align="left">Connect with me:</h3>
 <p align="left">